-Thermal power plants are the corner stone of Serbia electricity generation, says Bozovic EPS Production division director31.
-January 2013. / News Serbia Energy
+Thermal power plants are the corner stone of Serbia electricity generation, says Bozovic EPS Production division director, News Serbia Energy

 In the next two year, many difficulties are expected to appear in the course of providing enough coal from “Kolubara”. – The plans for electricity production are going to be fulfilled by redirecting of available coal quantities to more efficient thermal blocks and by greater involvement of “Thermal Power Plant –Heating Plant Kostolac”.